 • Must agree, that if selected to represent their state in the MISS USA or MISS TEEN USA Pageant, they will participate in that pageant, and will abide by all the rules and regulations governing that pageant.
 If they win the MISS USA Pageant, they must agree to participate in the MISS UNIVERSE PAGEANT, and to abide by the rules and regulations governing that pageant.

-• No contestant or any member of their immediate family can be employed by IMG Universe, LLC, IMG Worldwide, LLC d/b/a the Miss Universe Organization or any State Director in the MISS USA and/or MISS TEEN USA Pageant system, or any of its subsidiaries, Ernst & Young, or any of its subsidiaries.
+• No contestant or any member of their immediate family can be employed by VVV GLOBAL, LLC d/b/a the Miss Universe Organization or any State Director in the MISS USA and/or MISS TEEN USA Pageant system, or any of its subsidiaries, Ernst & Young, or any of its subsidiaries.
 (If contestant or any member of their immediate family is employed by any of the foregoing or any firm or corporation controlled or affiliated with any of them, then they must notify the state director immediately, in writing, so that their eligibility may be determined.

-• Must agree that if they win or succeed to the state level title or the national title of MISS USA or MISS TEEN USA, they will not participate in any other pageants during the time they hold any of these titles, unless authorized in writing by IMG Universe, LLC.
+• Must agree that if they win or succeed to the state level title or the national title of MISS USA or MISS TEEN USA, they will not participate in any other pageants during the time they hold any of these titles, unless authorized in writing by VVV GLOBAL.

-• Must understand and agree that all issues as to eligibility shall be determined by IMG Universe, LLC, and they must agree to abide by that determination both as to themselves and other applicants.
+• Must understand and agree that all issues as to eligibility shall be determined by VVV GLOBAL, and they must agree to abide by that determination both as to themselves and other applicants.

 JUDGING & CRITERIA

 How is the MISS Nevada USA® and MISS Nevada TEEN USA® Pageant judged?